Distributed Random Reshuffling Methods with Improved Convergence

-We compare the performance of GT-RR (\cref{alg:GT-RR}), ED-RR (\cref{alg:ED-RR}), D-RR \cite{huang2023drr}, SGD, Exact Diffusion (ED) \cite{yuan2018exact,huang2021improving}, DSGT \cite{pu2021distributed}, and centralized RR (\cref{alg:CRR}) on the CIFAR-10 dataset for classifying airplanes and trucks.
-We use both a constant stepsize (Fig. \ref{fig:scvx_c}) and decreasing stepsizes (Fig. \ref{fig:scvx_d}).
+We compare the performance of GT-RR (Algorithm \ref{alg:GT-RR}), ED-RR (Algorithm \ref{alg:ED-RR}), D-RR \cite{huang2023drr}, SGD, Exact Diffusion (ED) \cite{yuan2018exact,huang2021improving}, DSGT \cite{pu2021distributed}, and centralized RR (Algorithm \ref{alg:CRR}).
+We use both a constant stepsize (Fig. \ref{fig:ls_c}) and decreasing stepsizes (Fig. \ref{fig:ls_d}).
 It can be seen that all the decentralized RR methods achieve better accuracy than their unshuffled counterparts after the starting epochs.
 Due to the effect of graph topology, their performance is worse than centralized RR as expected.

-Comparing the three decentralized RR methods, we find that as the network topology becomes better-connected (i.e., from a ring graph to a grid graph), the performance of GT-RR and ED-RR tends to be more comparable to that of centralized RR.
+Comparing the three decentralized RR methods, we find that as the network topology becomes better-connected (i.e., from a ring graph to a grid graph), their performance tends to be more comparable to that of centralized RR.
 Regarding the differences between GT-RR and ED-RR, we observe that GT-RR performs slightly better than ED-RR.
-For the stepsize policy, decreasing stepsizes are found to be more favorable, allowing for larger stepsizes in the initial epochs and leading to higher accuracy due to smaller stepsizes at the end.
+For the stepsize policy, decreasing stepsizes are found to be more favorable, allowing for larger stepsizes in the initial epochs and leading to similar accuracy while requiring fewer epochs.